-Color is one of the most important aspects to the design of any room.
+Color is one of the most important aspects of the design of any room.
 It can create a mood or evoke memories of a far off, distant place.
 Colors can even make you smile, relieve your stress and help you wander off into a good night's sleep.
 So how do we know which colors are best for each task?
 That's a good question.
 Designers are always throwing around terms like warm colors and cool colors.
 But what do they really mean?

 Gaining an understanding of these terms will help you determine what to look for when choosing colors for your home décor.